-Tara Young, College Adviser is conducting the second UC-wide convenience-sample survey on advisors of color starting Feb 2017.
+Tara Young, College Adviser conducted the second UC-wide convenience-sample survey on advisors of color in Feb 2017.

 Its 2 goals: a) do advisers of color help the retention of students/improve the student experience?, and b) to understand any distinctions about advisers of color.
 The first survey was conducted in Jan 2016.